Report by Paula Antolini

 Lynn Holbrook said, “We’re not closing down the farm.
 We will be signing up people to help run it.”
 Regarding Jessica Wong, the manager of the farm for the last few years, Lynn said, “I think she just got tired, wanting to move on to something different.”

 “I was out there for an hour and a half today and I’m exhausted.
-There isn’t much energy in a 78-year-old man and a 77-year-old woman,” John Holbrook said, “We’ve got to find somebody else to come here and do it.”
+There isn’t much energy in a 78-year-old man and a 77-year-old woman,” John Holbrook said of himself and his wife, “We’ve got to find somebody else to come here and do it.”

 The Holbrooks still have to workout the details of Wong’s departure regarding things like her removing a greenhouse she had installed, and issues about equipment etc.